Causality-oriented robustness: exploiting general noise interventions: Introduction

 \subsection{Related work}

 There is a growing literature in exploiting heterogeneous data for causal inference \citep{peters2016causal,Ghassami,Rothenhausler2017CausalDF,huang2020causal,long2022generalized}, stablized variable selection~\citep{Pfister2019StabilizingVS,fan2023environment}, as well as robust predictions \citep{meinshausen15maximin,Magliacane2017DomainAB,sagawa2019distributionally,rothenhausler2021anchor,christiansen2021causal,RojasCarulla2015InvariantMF}.
-In a similar spirit, another line of work aims for out-of-distribution prediction from multi-environment data based on invariance notions \citep{arjovsky2019invariant,koyama2020out,krueger2021out,shi2021gradient,Ram2021FishrIG}; we discuss the connections to them in Supplementary~\ref{app:invariance}.
+In a similar spirit, another line of work aims for out-of-distribution prediction from multi-environment data based on invariance notions \citep{arjovsky2019invariant,koyama2020out,krueger2021out,shi2021gradient,Ram2021FishrIG}; we discuss the connections to them in Appendix~\ref{app:invariance}.
 Most of these methods do not provide guarantees for finite robustness which is often more relevant to applications.
 Anchor regression~\citep{rothenhausler2021anchor} is a prominent method that can provably achieve finite robustness.
-In anchor regression, interventions are assumed to only affect the conditional means of the variables and the method is designed to exploit heterogeneity in this form, leading to robustness against mean shifts in the test data.
-In contrast, we consider a more general setting, where higher order moments can also be affected due to interventions.
+In anchor regression, interventions are assumed to be additive and only affect the conditional means of the variables.
+Thus, the method is designed to exploit heterogeneity in this form, leading to robustness against additive mean shifts in the test data.
+In contrast, we consider a more general setting with general noise interventions.
 This flexibility allows us to exploit richer heterogeneity within the training data, which results in robustness against potentially much more perturbations and causal identification with data collected from fewer environments.